 Under Academic Suspension you:

-must complete the Bachelor’s Suspension Readmission Process which can be found in Atlas under the Student tab and follow all required steps in the readmission process by the Suspension Readmission Deadline (established by Valencia and listed in the Important Dates and Deadlines Calendar at http://catalog.valenciacollege.edu/importantdatesdeadlines).
+Must complete the Bachelor’s Suspension Readmission Process which can be found in Atlas under the Student tab and follow all required steps in the readmission process by the Suspension Readmission Deadline (established by Valencia and listed in the Important Dates and Deadlines Calendar at https://catalog.valenciacollege.edu/importantdatesdeadlines/).

 Course Attempts & Course Withdrawal